JannieI/canvas-workstation-V3/src/app/roadmap.md

     API: Have flexible field selection: ie ..."fields": [A, B, F] Setting min Grid width - wait for Clarity Bug fix

-    - Need way to browse large volumes of data without killing browser - server must calc and warn user, plus also do pagination in the background.
-Also, data manipulation must be pushed onto the server as far as possible.
-    Warning:
-    - when a W is rendered and some fields dont exist, error occured, display a warning image +     message inside W.  User can edit this, fix the fields and save
-    - before saving a W, Canvas checks that the fields are valid, that it renders, etc and warns if not (but allows to save) - how does this fit in with auto-save policy?

     Local DB:
     ---------